niallzato/bowling-game/README.md

 Run `rspec` from the root of the project.

 ## Requirements
-1. Write a class named `Game` that has two methods roll
+1. Write a class named `Game` that has two methods:
    * `roll(pins)` - called each time the player rolls a ball.
 The argument is the number of pins knocked down.
    * `score()` - is called only at the very end of the game.
 It returns the total score for that game.

 2. Gutter game scores zero - When you roll all misses, you get a total score of zero.
 3. All ones scores 20 - When you knock down one pin with each ball, your total score is 20.
 4. A spare in the first frame, followed by three pins, followed by all misses scores 16.